Chinese New Year Japan Travel Guide

 • Certain areas, like Yokohama’s Chinatown, might be crowded

-Places to Visit During Lunar New Year in Japan
+Places to Visit During the Chinese New Year in Japan

 1. Yokohama Chinatown (Yokohama Chukagai)